dwyl/hapi-auth-jwt2/README.md

 ## URL (URI) Token

-Several people requested the ability pass in JSNOWebTokens via request URL:
+Several people requested the ability pass in JSNOWebTokens in the requested URL:
 [dwyl/hapi-auth-jwt2/issues/**19**](https://github.com/dwyl/hapi-auth-jwt2/issues/19)

 ### Usage

-Setup your hapi.js server as described above (_no special setup for using jwt tokens in urls_)
+Setup your hapi.js server as described above (_no special setup for using JWT tokens in urls_)

 ```sh
 https://yoursite.co/path?token=your.jsonwebtoken.here
 ```
-You will need to generage valid tokens for this to work.
+You will need to generate/supply a valid tokens for this to work.

 ```js
 var JWT   = require('jsonwebtoken');